wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_HAVE_TLS_UNIQUE

+Keeps the "Finished" messages after a TLS handshake for use as the "tls-unique" channel binding.
 Added in libest port: allow applications to get the 'tls-unique' Channel Binding Type (https://tools.ietf.org/html/rfc5929#section-3).
 This is used in the EST protocol to bind an enrollment to a TLS session through 'proof-of-possession' (https://tools.ietf.org/html/rfc7030#section-3.4 and https://tools.ietf.org/html/rfc7030#section-3.5).

 #### WOLFSSL_ENCRYPTED_KEYS

 Enable for encrypted keys PKCS8 support.
+This macro enables PKCS8 password based key encryption.
+Here is a link to RFC PKCS8 documentation (https://datatracker.ietf.org/doc/html/rfc5208).

 #### WOLFSSL_CUSTOM_OID

 Certificate feature that enables custom OID support for subject and request extensions.
 This also applies to parsing certificates with custom OID.

+#### WOLFSSL_RIPEMD

+Enables RIPEMD-160 support.

+#### WOLFSSL_SHA384

+Enables SHA-384 support.

+#### WOLFSSL_SHA512

+Enables SHA-512 support.

 #### WOLFSSL_AES_DIRECT

-Used by PKCS7 when direct AES ECB mode API's should be enabled and exposed.
+Enables direct AES ECB mode support.
+On its own ECB mode is not considered secure.
+This feature is required for PKCS7.
+Warning: In nearly all use cases ECB mode is considered to be less secure.
+Please avoid using ECB API’s directly whenever possible.

 #### DEBUG_WOLFSSL